shopware/docs/resources/references/adr/2023-01-30-image-lazy-loading.md

 You can find the original version [here](https://github.com/shopware/platform/blob/trunk/adr/2023-01-30-image-lazy-loading.md)
 {% endhint %}

+# Add native lazy loading for images to the storefront

 ## Context

 * Currently, the images/thumbnails inside the Storefront are not making use of any lazy loading mechanism.